-With 229 players and counting, our athletes are all ages and all abilities.
-Some of our skaters are advanced hockey players and some are new skaters.
+With over 280 players on 16 teams and counting, our athletes are all ages and all physical ability levels.
+Some of our skaters are advanced hockey players and some are first time skaters.
 There is no question, individuals with disabilities can play hockey!

 Who can play?